binodrajpandey/spring-data-cassandra/README.md

 Before you run the project you have to do the following steps.
 1. Install cassandra on any machine
 2. Create keyspaces
+create keyspace binod_keyspace with replication ={'class':'SimpleStrategy','replication_factor':1} ;
+test using command:
+describe keyspaces;
+and use it with the command;
+use binod_keyspace;
 3. create table using following commands
 CREATE TABLE IF NOT EXISTS  book (
     isbn UUID,